 Jae Kwon yk239@cornell.edu Draft v.
-0.2
+0.4

 Abstract.
 Cryptocurrencies such as Bitcoin enable users to submit payment transactions without going through a centralized trusted organization.
-The blockchain provides part of the solution, but much of the benefits are lost in securing the blockchain with computational proofof-work mining which is needlessly expensive and slow.
-We propose a solution to the blockchain consensus problem that does not require mining.
+The blockchain provides part of the solution, but much of the benefits are lost in securing the blockchain with computational proof-of-work mining which is needlessly expensive and slow.
+We propose a solution to the blockchain consensus problem that does not require mining by adapting an existing solution to the Byzantine Generals Problem.